matttgregg/advent21/README.md

 Keep calm and read the question carefully for this one.
 As usual the problem description can suggest inefficient ways to model.

+I've avoided so far wrting parsers.
+(And the problems seem to need it a lot less than last year.)
+I took the opportunity to implement the `FromStr` trait for my data types, keeping the parsing quite neat.
+(Thank you Rust!)

 * You only need to worry about discrete points on the ocean floor.
 (This is particularly important for part 2).